fingerprintjs/fingerprintjs-pro-chrome-extension-example/contributing.md

 This repository contains three packages:

-* chrome-extension: Provides sample extension that consists of popup page, background and content script.
+* chrome-extension: Provides sample extension that consists of popup page, background, and content script.
-* chrome-extension-e2e: E2E Tests for chrome extension that test it's functionality in real browser.
+* chrome-extension-e2e: E2E Tests for a chrome extension that tests its functionality in a real browser.
 * website: Example website that uses the Pro Agent as it normally would, and communicates with Chrome extension.

 ### How to build